astronomer/airflow-guides/guides/airflow-scaling-workers.md

 There are two primary task-level Airflow settings users can define in code:

 - **`max_active_tis_per_dag`:** (Formerly `task_concurrency`) This the maximum amount of times that the same task can run concurrently across all DAG Runs.
-For instance, if a task reaches out to an external resource, such as a data table, that should not me modified by multiple tasks at once, then you can set this value to 1.
+For instance, if a task reaches out to an external resource, such as a data table, that should not be modified by multiple tasks at once, then you can set this value to 1.

-  You can set the following in your task definition:

-  ```python
-  t1 = PythonOperator(pool='my_custom_pool', max_active_tis_per_dag=14)
-  ```

 - **`pool`:** This setting defines the amount of pools available for a task.
 Pools are a way to limit the number of concurrent instances of an arbitrary group of tasks.
 This setting is useful if you have a lot of workers or DAG runs in parallel, but you want to avoid an API rate limit or otherwise don't want to overwhelm a data source or destination.
 For more information, read our [Airflow Pools Guide](https://www.astronomer.io/guides/airflow-pools).

+The parameters above are inherited from the `BaseOperator`, so you can set them in any operator definition like this:

+  ```python
+  t1 = PythonOperator(pool='my_custom_pool', max_active_tis_per_dag=14)
+  ```

 ## Executors and Scaling